Visit Cardiff on a budget

 The Fforest Fawr Sculpture Trail is located in a woodland area adjacent to the fairy-tale castle, Castell Coch.
 It will be easy to forget you are in the city, as the path will take you through the forest.
 Discover the sculptures depicting animals, three bears cave and industrial history from iron mining here.

 Cardiff Bay has heaps to do.
-From walking around the Cardiff Bay Barrage to stopping off at the Norwegian Church for a coffee, a tour of World of Boats or science discovery at Techniquest.
+From walking around the Cardiff Bay Barrage to stopping off at the Norwegian Church for a coffee or science discovery at Techniquest.
 There are a whole host of free activities:

 The Pierhead was initially built as offices for the Bute Docks Company.
 Following the decline of the coal industry, the building became disused.
 It was eventually revived in 2010.
 Today it hosts art exhibitions and historical displays for visitors to enjoy.